uwcart/mapstudy/doc/README.md

 			"type": *"choropleth"* *"proportional symbol"* *"dot"* *"isarithmic"* *"heat"* *"label"*

 The [thematic map type](https://en.wikipedia.org/wiki/Thematic_map).
 Note that only a data layer with a `proportional symbol`, `isarithmic`, or `heat` technique type can use point feature data, but all technique types can use polygon data.
 The `retrieve` and `search` interactions are not available for `heat` map layers, and `search` is not available for `isarithmic` layers. `label` layers create labels using the first of the `displayAttributes` centered within each polygon feature, or to the upper-right of each point feature.
+If creating labels, creating a separate `dataLayer` with `label` as the only technique is recommended.

 #### map.pages[page].dataLayers[i].techniques[ii].classification